rogsme/yams.media/content/install/description.md

 With this combination, you can create a fully functional media server that is going to download, categorize, subtitle and serve your favorite shows and movies.

-## Why did you choose <this_software> instead of <that_software>?

-Because.
-That's why it's _**opinionated**_, you don't _necessarily_ have to agree with me.
-This setup is aimed at noobs and first time media server enthusiasts.
-You can always use my sources and create a better project 🔥